 When calculating the present value of the defined benefit obligations, the Company uses judgments and estimations to determine the actuarial assumptions, including discount rate and future salary changes, as of the financial statement date.
 Any changes in the actuarial assumptions may significantly impact the amount of the defined benefit obligations.
-As of December 31, 2020 and 2019, the changes in main actuarial assumptions might have an impact on the present value of the defined benefit obligation as follows:
+As of December 31, 2021 and 2020, the changes in main actuarial assumptions might have an impact on the present value of the defined benefit obligation as follows:

-d f defined t obligation
+Influence of defined defined benefit obligation

-Increase by 0.25% Decrease by 0.25%
+Inci 0 Decrease by 0.25%

+December 31, 2021

+Discount rate \$ (610) 638

+Future salary increasing rate 620 (596)

 December 31, 2020

-Discount rate \$ (621) 650
+Discount rate (621) 650

 Future salary increasing rate 632 (607)